cesanta/mongoose/README.md

 Since 2004, Mongoose is being constantly improved by me, Sergey Lyubka.
 My other software I give to the community for free is [Super Light Regular Expression library](http://code.google.com/p/slre).

-I have a [books wishlist](http://amzn.com/w/1OC2ZCPTQYIEP?sort=priority) on Amazon.
-If you feel grateful for the stuff I've done, you can buy me a book!
+If you feel grateful for the stuff I've done, you can buy me a book from my [Amazon wishlist](http://amzn.com/w/1OC2ZCPTQYIEP?sort=priority)!
 Many thanks to all who already did so: T.Barmann, D.Hughes, J.C.Sloan, R.Romeo and 4 others.
 Appreciated guys, you keep my brains going!